eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

     place, so *model* is directly modified.

-  .. method:: GetModel()
+  .. method:: model

-    Returns the internally scored model (the result of *model*.Select("peptide=true"))
+    The internally scored model (the result of *model*.Select("peptide=true"))

     :rtype:             :class:`ost.mol.EntityView`